 - A mushroom-like fruiting body or fine grey-white hyphae strands spreading over the wood.

 - Timber becomes dry and brittle

 - Dry rot smells like mushrooms and can often be detected through this odour.

 - Timber to darken or lighten in tone and become spongy

 - If timber has dried out, it will crumble to the touch.

 - Timber to darken and produce small cuboidal cracking (cracking both along and across the grain of the wood) – a sign of Cellar fungus (Coniophora puteana)

 - Timber will again form small cuboidal cracking but produces white whispy strands – a sign of Mine fungus (Poria vaillantii)

 - Timber turns white in colour, bleaches wood, which becomes fibrous and stringy – a sign of Phellinus contiguus

-If you have spotted any of these signs in your home, don’t worry – wet rot and dry rot treatment services from Peter Cox eliminates wood rot from an affected property, and our timber preservative treatments will help to protect against future infection.
+If you have spotted any of these signs of wet rot or signs of dry rot in your home, don’t worry – wet rot and dry rot treatment services from Peter Cox eliminates wood rot from an affected property, and our timber preservative treatments will help to protect against future infection.